Margherita Guidacci: Poetry and translations

-English education

-Guidacci obtained the libera docenza in the English language and literature in 1972.
-From 1975 to 1981, she taught English and American Literature at the University of Macerata and the College of Maria Assunta attached to the Vatican in Rome, where she lived until her death in 1992.

 Literary awards

-The year following her husband's death in 1977, Guidacci was awarded the Biela Poesia literary prize for her collection Il vuoto e le forme.
-Guidacci traveled to the United States in 1986, and was the recipient of the 1987 Premio Caserta for her complete works.
+In 1978, Guidacci was awarded the Biella Poesia literary prize for her collection Il vuoto e le forme.
+Guidacci traveled to the United States in 1986, and was the recipient of the 1987 Caserta Prize for her complete works.
 Among literary prizes Guidacci was awarded are: Carducci Prize, 1957; Ceppo Prize, 1971; Lerici Prize, 1972; Gabbici Prize, 1974; Seanno Prize, 1976.

-Coined "paparazzi"
+Paparazzi

-The English usage of the word paparazzi is credited to Margherita Guidacci’s translation of Victorian writer George Gissing’s travel book By the Ionian Sea (1901).
+The English usage of the word paparazzi is credited to Margherita Guidacci's translation of Victorian writer George Gissing's travel book By the Ionian Sea (1901).
 A character in Margherita Guidacci's Sulle Rive dello Ionio (1957) is a restaurant-owner named Coriolano Paparazzo.
 The name was in turn chosen by Ennio Flaiano, the screenwriter of the Federico Fellini film, La Dolce Vita, who got it from Guidacci's book.
 By the late 1960s, the word, usually in the Italian plural form paparazzi, had entered the English lexicon as a generic term for intrusive photographers.

+Personal life

+Guidacci married the sociologist Luca Pinna in 1949.
+In 1957, they moved to Rome.
+Her husband died in 1977, and she continued to live in Rome until her death in 1992.